GetDKAN/dkan/main.md

 ## Structure

-%Drupal's mechanism for extension is called __modules__.
-DKAN is a module that extends %Drupal's functionality.
+%Drupal uses __modules__ to allow its functionality to be expanded.
+DKAN is a %Drupal module.

-%Drupal modules can have submodules; DKAN utilizes this structure to organize its internal subsystems.
-Information about the most important modules/submoudles in DKAN can be found in the \ref mods page.
+Modules can have submodules; DKAN utilizes this structure to organize its internal subsystems.
+Information about the subsystems/components in DKAN can be found in the \ref components page.

 DKAN's modules and subsystems are organized around 4 main data functions:
 1. Management.